 The Thomas-Kilmann Conflict Mode Instrument (TKI) has been used successfully for more than 30 years to help individuals in a variety of settings understand how different conflict styles affect personal and group dynamics.
 The TKI measures five conflict-handling modes, or ways of dealing with conflict: competing, collaborating, compromising, avoiding, and accommodating.

 Participants of Supervisory Challenge will also have the opportunity to take the TKI assessment.
 Results from this assessment will be discussed during class.
 Participants are asked to complete the assessment prior to the first day of class following the directions provided in the Welcome Letter.

 Graduates of Supervisory Challenge have the opportunity to participate in mentoring—either with a partner or in a mentoring circle.
 Seasoned mentors, who have a good track record in supervising and managing others, are selected to serve as mentors to first-time supervisors.
 Participants are matched with a mentor who can help meet their personal and professional management goals and meet the challenges that face them as they manage others.

-Acquiring the skills to be a good supervisor is not solely accomplished in a 40-hour course.
-With the help of a management review team, we have developed a model for further development options.
-The Office of Organizational and Employee Development can assist new and experienced supervisors as they seek further development of skills by offering counsel and options for additional internal and external training and development.
+Acquiring the skills to be a good supervisor is not solely accomplished in a course.
+The Office of Employee Development can assist new and experienced supervisors as they seek further development of skills by offering counsel and options for additional internal and external training and development.